creativegs/transact_pro/README.md

 2. Install appropriate Ruby and Bundler
 3. `bundle`
 4. See if all specs are green with `rspec`
+5. (optional) Run specs with `USE_LIVE_SANDBOX=true rspec` to disable mocking of remote requests and make live requests to sandbox instead.
 5. TDD new features
 6. Make a Pull Request in github